mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 <a name="000"></a>
 #### 0:00 start of recording

-We talked about [zazen](glossary#zazen) based on body and mind dropping off, which means that from the first, dullness and distraction are struck aside, the moment we do zazen.
+We talked about [zazen](glossary#zazen) based on body and mind dropping off, which means that from the first dullness and distraction are struck aside, the moment we do zazen.
 This morning I would like to look at this from a pretty different angle, that is sort of from the psychological point of view.

 You know pretty well that in [primitive Buddhism](glossary#primitive-buddhism) there are the categories of existence which are called the [five skandhas](glossary#skandha).
 Among the five skandhas, there is a very interesting concept which is called [*samskara*](glossary#samskara).
 In the [Prajnaparamita Sutra](glossary#prajnaparamita-sutra), it is translated as [*impulses*](glossary#impulses).
 According to [Doctor Conze](https://en.wikipedia.org/wiki/Edward_Conze) it is regarded as *together-maker*.
 That concept of samskara is a very interesting teaching.

 In the development of [Buddhism](glossary#buddhism) this concept, *samskara*, [appears in] many [places].
-For instance, we learned this year already, in a talk given by [Reb Anderson](glossary#reb-anderson), that in [Abhidharmakosha](glossary#abhidharmakosha) there are five psychological categories of existence:
+For instance, we already learned this year in a talk given by [Reb Anderson](glossary#reb-anderson), that in [*Abhidharmakosha*](glossary#abhidharmakosha) there are five psychological categories of existence:

 One is elements of *form*; that is the six organs, the six objects.